syngenta/acai-python-docs/acai/docs/apigateway/router/setup.md

 # Router Set Up

+The router is the core of the apigateway event handler and will automatically route based on the way your project is configured.
+Most of the time there is no need for managing lists of routes matched to files or exports; all that is required is that you create a file in the location or pattern configured to hold your endpoints and the router will automatically find it.

-???+ example
+???+ examples
     Don't like reading documentation?
-Then look at [our examples](https://github.com/syngenta/acai-python-docs/blob/main/examples/apigateway) which can run locally! :nerd:
+Then look at [our examples,](https://github.com/syngenta/acai-python-docs/blob/main/examples/apigateway) which can run locally!
+    :nerd:

 ### 1. Configure the Lambda